TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Head-On-Sensor.md

 The wiring schematic for this subsystem is simple as the camera's wiring is contained within its ribbon cable.
 Four pins from the ribbon cable do connect to the normal GPIO header.
 GPIO0 and GPIO1 are used for the serial connection between the camera and the Raspberry Pi; GPIO2 and GPIO 3 are used for the camera's enable and webcam activity pins.
 The ribbon cable provides power, ground, and data.
 The data interface is a camera serial interface also known as MIPI CSI.
 The Raspberry Pi 5 supports 15 pin 2 lane MIPI-CSI allowing the camera to send two streams of image data to the Pi simultaneously [3].
 The camera draws up to 250mA at 3.3 volts [4].
 The camera's ribbon cable is 610mm and can be extended with a 15-pin flex cable extender with 1mm pitch.

 ### Mounting
-The camera will be mounted on the intereceptor facing the test bed giving a frontal point of view to detect incoming targets.
-The camera must be in a stationary location so that all reported locations are consistant, permiting the camera to track the target in three dimensions.
+The camera will be mounted on the interceptor facing the test bed giving a frontal point of view to detect incoming targets.
+The camera must be in a stationary location so that all reported locations are consistent, permitting the camera to track the target in three dimensions.
 The Pi Camera V2 has four mounting holes that accept M2 mounting screws which would permit the camera to be securely mounted on the interceptor.
 ## Analysis

 ### Algorithm